elan-ev/lego/README.md

 molecule destroy
 ```

-Or simply run `molecule test` to do all steps in one.
+Or simply run `molecule test` to do all steps at once.

-If you want to inspect a running test instance use `molecule login --host <instance_name>`, where you replace `<instance_name>` with the desired value.
+If you want to inspect a running test instance, use `molecule login --host <instance_name>` where you replace `<instance_name>` with the desired value.